Wisconsin Court Records

 Brown County Circuit Court

-100 South Jefferson Street, PO Box 23600
+100 South Jefferson Street, P.O.
+Box 23600

 Green Bay, WI 54305–3600